 APRIL – OCTOBER everybody else pay 12.00 € extra.

-The optional lunch at a restaurant outside of the modern Delphi village is 10.00 € extra for everybody.
+– Lunch is served in a restaurant outside modern Delphi and costs 10.00 € extra for everybody.

 The tour services include:

 – transportation on modern air-conditioned buses